PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 In the context of growth teams, there are a few ways to do this:

 - Monitor critical metrics and set up alerts.
-Ensure you can quickly roll back changes using [configurators or feature flags](https://posthog.com/blog/feature-flags-vs-configuration).
+Ensure you can quickly roll back changes using [feature flags](/blog/feature-flags-vs-configuration).

 - Set up [review apps](https://seanconnolly.dev/review-applications) so your team can easily test and dogfood your experiments.

 - To test releases in production, set up [conditional overrides](/docs/experiments/testing-and-launching) so you can quickly test each experiment variant.

 - Instead of crashing your app when rendering errors occur, display a fallback UI.
 In React, you can easily add these with [Error Boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) (and similar concepts existing in other frameworks).

 Notice that none of the solutions involve writing tests, which can be a **waste of time** for experiments that only last a week.
 Instead, consider what it would take to comfortably ship changes without tests.